arclab-hku/Event_based_VO-VIO-SLAM/README.md

 We also conclude our works in the field of event-based vision.
 We hope that we can make some contributions for the development of event-based vision in robotics.

-# LICENSE
-This work is licensed under MIT license.
-International License and is provided for academic purpose.
-If you are interested in our project for commercial purposes, please contact us for further communication.

 ### If you have any suggestions or questions, do not hesitate to propose an issue.

 ### if you find this repositorie is helpful in your research, a simple star or citation of our works should be the best affirmation for us. :blush: